flamelily-bluescsi/bluescsi/adlibpicomem.md

 {% include carousel2.html %}

 This is to add a DAC (Digital to Analog converter) to your PicoMEM.
-It is I2S / Adlib module that is designed to solder directly into the PicoMEM header pins.
+It is an I2S / Adlib module that is designed to solder directly into the PicoMEM header pins.
 If you add this to your cart as well as a PicoMEM, we will solder this to those pins (as shown in the second picture).
 Freddy is updating support for future sound chips in later updates and this add-on will work for those too.

 For Adlib support, you will need the May 28th, 2024 firmware or later which is what we flash to all PicoMEM's.
-Firmware files can be found and downloaded here: [ISA-PicoMEM/firmware](https://github.com/FreddyVRetro/ISA-PicoMEM/tree/main/firmware)
+Firmware files can be found and downloaded here: [ISA-PicoMEM/firmware](https://github.com/FreddyVRetro/ISA-PicoMEM/tree/main/firmware){:target="_blank"}

 This I2S module uses the PCM5102A DAC.
 Some configuration pins need to be set on the module itself for proper operation.
-The instructions for the PicoGUS show a diagram of how these need to be set [here](https://github.com/polpo/picogus/wiki/Building-your-PicoGUS)
+The instructions for the PicoGUS show a diagram of how these need to be set [here](https://github.com/polpo/picogus/wiki/Building-your-PicoGUS){:target="_blank"}

 * PCM5102A Digital to Analog Converter
 * Soldered onto your PicoMEM (if purchased with one)